The Need for a Systems Integration Strategy / Tactical Plan

 Author: Brion Carroll, CEO of Digital Solution Group, LLC

-In those more matured Discrete industries, use of PLM remained (at a minimum) the ability for these systems to share data with Enterprise Resource Planning (ERP) systems to enable these, often complex, BOM structures to be accurately delivered to shield against costly incorrect parts ordering or manufacturing mayhem that took days or weeks and hundreds ($) to tens of thousands ($$$$) of dollars to resolve per occurrence.
+In those more matured Discrete industries, use of PLM provided (at a minimum) the ability for these systems to share data with Enterprise Resource Planning (ERP) systems to enable complex BOM structures to be accurately delivered to shield against costly incorrect parts ordering or manufacturing mayhem that took days or weeks and hundreds ($) to tens of thousands ($$$$) of dollars to resolve per occurrence.

 Retail PLM is used to manage a much more expanded “common set” of product data that supports a much more expanded set of “basic operations” of Assortment / Range Planning, Line Planning, CAD “vaulting” / management, materials / color management, BOM based technical specification development, supplier / factory management, and product quality / sampling / testing management.